 - There will be no fee refunds for non-use of entry.

-- Should the event be cancelled due to adverse weather conditions or other circumstances, riders will be offered the opportunity to carry over their entry to the 2022 event at no extra charge.
+- No refunds will be granted should the event be cancelled due to adverse weather conditions or other circumstances.
+Paid entry fees will be transferred to the following year.

 While your Fiordland Lobster Eglinton Challenge entry fee does not include transport to the start of the race, we do offer a competitor and bike transport service for the event.
 Pre-event transport to the start of the Eglinton Challenge at Knobs Flat needs to be indicated in the online entry process.
 The cost for this service is $15 per person.